-Under these formalizations, the hearsay statements of Dr. Allen (and the other non-testifying witnesses), were admitted in violation of the Crawford Rule.
+Under these formalizations, the hearsay statements of Dr. Allen (and the other nontestifying witnesses), were admitted in violation of the Crawford Rule.
 They were testimonial in that they were given in circumstances under which the witness would reasonably believe that the statements in a trial where I had been charged with a crime.
 The fact that they were introduced through an expert witness is immaterial, since their relevance depended on their truth.
 Federal courts apply the Brecht standard of harmless error in habeas proceedings.
-Under this standard, habeas relief for constitutionally significant "trial errors" is granted only when the error "had substantial and injurious effect or influence in determining the jury's verdict" (as in this case where the Crawford Rule was violated) or when a "deliberate and especially egregious error" warrants habeas relief absent substantial influence.
+Under this standard, habeas relief for constitutionally significant "trial errors" is granted only when the error "had substantial and injurious effect or influence in determining the jury's verdict" (as in this case where Dr. Ware's testimony was prejudicial and had substantial influence on the jury and the court at sentencing) or when a "deliberate and especially egregious error" warrants habeas relief absent substantial influence.
 See, e.g., Brecht v.
 Abrahamson, 507 U.S. 623, 638 n.9 (quoting Kottekos v.
 U.S., 328 U.S. 750, 756 (1946)), overruled as stated in Hayes v.
 Brown, 399 F. 3d 972 (9th Cir.
 2005).

-This error was not contemporaneously objected to at trial or properly raised on direct appeal.
-It was raised, however, in the initial pro se application for post-conviction relief Claim I: "Denial of Right to Due Process" in connection with "Denial of Right to a Fair Trial."
+This error was contemporaneously objected to at trial and properly raised on direct appeal, error 1, in that the sanity commission's report was incomplete and inconclusive and relied on previous medical reports of a Doctor Allen who did not testify.
+It was raised also in the initial 1985 pro se Application for Post-Conviction relief Claim I: "Denial of Right to Due Process" and "Denial of Right to a Fair Trial" (Exhibit J. pp. 7 and 9).
 Although not argued legally as it is here, it was simply stated in the "Supporting Facts" and those facts do not differ here in time or type from those the initial petition set forth.
 Mayor v.
 Felix, 545 U.S. 644, 125 S. Ct.
 2562, 162 L. Ed.
 2d 582, 18 Fla.
 L Weekly Fed S 464 (U.S. 2005).
-See also Initial Application for PCR, pp. 7 and 9 (Exhibit-I).
+In Moran v.
+Johnson, 2014 U.S. Dist.
+Lexis 145807 (W. D. La.
+Oct.
+8, 2014; Civil Action No. 3: 14-CV-0829 Section "P").